 If you would like further guidance, send copies of your unofficial transcript and your resume to firstname.lastname@example.org for review and feedback.

 If you have already earned a graduate degree for which you were required to take the GRE, and your scores have expired, you may request a waiver by emailing email@example.com.

 If you have earned an MBA or are currently enrolled in an MBA program, you may request to use your GMAT scores in lieu of the GRE.

 Register to take the exam at www.ets.org/gre.
 Have your scores reported to the School of Engineering using institution code 5820.
 No department code is necessary.
 Put your unofficial (self-reported) quantitative and verbal scores on your application.
 We recommend that you take the free practice test available on the GRE web site.
 If you take the exam more than once, we will use your best scores.
 You may submit your official application prior to taking the GRE.
 If you submit your application before you take the exam, you should put the date you are scheduled to take the exam in the GRE score field on the application.
 The ETS will not send official GRE scores that are older than 5 years.

 Alert the program manager via email when you submit your official application.
 Send a message to firstname.lastname@example.org.
-Use the “My Grad Page” feature of ApplyYourself to track which materials and recommendations have been received and which are still missing.
+Track which materials and recommendations have been received and which are still missing in your online application.
 If you have questions concerning receipt of transcripts, letters or test scores, you may contact the School of Engineering Graduate Office at email@example.com.

 Once all application materials have been received, if everything is in order, you should receive a decision electronically in about a month.
 If your employer requires a decision letter before you receive your electronic notification of the admissions decision in order to approve your participation in the program and your education benefits request, contact the AMP program manager at firstname.lastname@example.org for assistance.